-31.11.2 Stub and JDK libraries
+31.12.2 Stub and JDK libraries

-- -Aignorejdkastub: ignore the jdk.astub file in the checker directory.
+- -Aignorejdkastub: ignore the jdk.astub and jdkN.astub files in the checker directory.
 Files passed through the -Astubs option are still processed.
 This is useful when experimenting with an alternative stub file. - -Anocheck jdk: don't issue an error if no annotated JDK can be found. - -AstubDebug: Print debugging messages while processing stub files.

-31.11.3 Progress tracing
+31.12.3 Progress tracing

-- -Afilenames: print the name of each file before type-checking it. - -Ashowchecks: print debugging information for each pseudo-assignment check (as performed by BaseTypeVisitor; see Section 31.6). - -AshowInferenceSteps: print debugging information about intermediate steps in method type argument inference (as performed by DefaultTypeArgumentInference).
+- -Afilenames: print the name of each file before type-checking it. - -Ashowchecks: print debugging information for each pseudo-assignment check (as performed by BaseTypeVisitor; see Section 31.7). - -AshowInferenceSteps: print debugging information about intermediate steps in method type argument inference (as performed by DefaultTypeArgumentInference).

-31.11.4 Saving the command-line arguments to a file
+31.12.4 Saving the command-line arguments to a file